mokira3d48/PyOrigin/README.md

 </div>

 Cloneable referential to initialize a Python project based on this template with the best practice.
+This is a pre-configured and read-to-used project to create deployable python libraries or application much more easily.

 #### Table of Contents
 - [Description](#description)